craftercms/docs/source/.new-ia/reference/templating-api.rst

 Crafter Engine provides the option of rendering automatically the navigation for you, just by using the macro ``navigation``

-See :ref:`navigation` for more information on the macro
+See :ref:`newIa-navigation` for more information on the macro

 .. _newIa-templating-rendering-breadcrumbs: